LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Optimal Conditions

 Optimal lighting conditions were used and there were no additional accesories to face.
+The model was clearly able to detect faces and sufficiently classified the emotion.

 ![regular](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/347eb2e7-7db4-4dc8-8bb3-5d3f5ac8a847)

 #### Sunglasses

-Optimal lighting conditions were used but large, dark sunglasses were worn.
+Optimal lighting conditions were used and large, dark sunglasses were worn.
+The model reliably detected happy, sad and neutral emotions while it was not reliably in detection of other emotions.
+The box would sometimes be drawn twice often detecting two faces when there were only one but would flicker hence screenshots could not be taken.

 ![sunglass](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/e0bbd0ce-cac9-45ad-b085-307183008b5a)